 This post is titled ‘Tongues’.
 I like using the word ‘tongues’ instead of languages, though, of course, humans make use of many of other anatomical features for speech.
 The word tongue carries a certain poetic flavour which the word language lacks.
 I think of the Hindi/Urdu/Farsi ‘zubān’ as a more poetic expression for language vis à vis the word ‘bhāshā’ of Sanskrit/Bengali.
-(The word ‘bhāshā’ has a different significance which I shall talk of at some other time) As many a travel website proclaims (which, by the way, I believe cater chiefly to a Eurocentric clientele) Morocco speaks many tongues.
-I remember one particular line that caught my attention – that it is quite normal for a Marocain to start off in French, and break off in the middle to a dash of Arabic and nowadays increasingly to a smattering of English.
+(The word ‘bhāshā’ has a different significance which I shall talk of at some other time) As many travel websites proclaim, (which, by the way, I believe, cater chiefly to a Eurocentric clientele) Morocco speaks many tongues.
+I remember one particular line that caught my attention – that it is quite normal for a Marocain to start off in French or even Spanish, and break off in the middle to a dash of Arabic and nowadays increasingly to a smattering of English.
 While in practice, I didn’t find that to be completely true, Moroccans indeed were quite multilingual.
-French was a language spoken by many, though Moroccan Arabic was the language of choice for most.
+French was a language spoken by many in Marrakech, though Moroccan Arabic was the language of choice for most.
 It was the language of the court and of public life.
 However, since 2011, we have an added language in public life – beside the Arabic in the abjad script (that seems to be born with the sole purpose of immersing one in mesmerising calligraphy), we have the Greek-like letters of the standardised Berber language or Tamazight.
 French was also there but the script was too common to me for my eyes to register.

 The Berbers are the pre-Arabic people of North Africa who mingled with the ancient empires of Carthage, Greece and Rome.
 The name ‘Berber’ was given to their language by these civilisations.
 To them, the Berber were the ‘other’ and hence barbaric.
 The word ‘Amazigh’ however, refers to a free and noble man.
 Tamazight, with the added ‘Ta-’ making the word feminine, is what the Berber people call their language.
 The ubiquity of the ‘Ta’ morpheme added to many place names in southern Morocco (Tagounite, Tamegroute, Tarmigte etc etc) show their origins in feminine Berber words.
 Indeed, the name of the city which was our entry point to Morocco – Marrakech – is spelt as ⴰⵎⵓⵔⴰⴽⵓⵛ in Berber, and its origin is possibly ‘amur (n) akush (ⴰⵎⵓⵔ ⵏ ⴰⴽⵓⵛ)’, where the word ‘Akush’ refers to the God of the pre-Islamic Berber religion.